boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 #### Condition Type

-You can choose from any one of the following types:
+You can choose from the following types:
 1. Starts with
 2. Ends with
 3. Contains